 Berne observed that everyone he worked with in his psychotherapeutic process followed what he called a “life script”, a sort of pre-established plot for a drama the person feels forced to act out, independently of whether he or she identifies with the character or not.
-When you’re following the script, what you’re doing is acting according to a definition of your character written by somebody else.
-According to research carried out by Berne throughout his career, a child’s life script is adopted during his or her childhood, influenced by parents and parental figures.
+When you’re following your life script, what you’re doing is acting according to a definition of your character written by somebody else.
+According to the research carried out by Berne throughout his career, a child’s life script is adopted during his or her childhood, influenced by parents and parental figures.
 The script is reinforced by the experiences and events he or she goes through in the process of growing up.

-Berne considers that a life script contains in it the most significant things that will happen to a person.
-This is not a fate determined by the gods; it originates in the beginnings of our lives, in our childhoods, in the early decisions a young person makes to adapt and survive in his or her surroundings, that become installed like a program that leads us unconsciously in our futures –unless we decide to become aware of the unconscious beliefs and decisions that rule us.
+Berne considers that a life script contains the most significant things that will happen to a person.
+This is not a fate determined by the gods; it originates in the beginnings of our lives, in our childhoods, in the early decisions that a young person makes to adapt and survive in his or her surroundings, that become installed like a program that leads us unconsciously in our futures –unless we decide to become aware of the unconscious beliefs and decisions that rule us.
 Our life scripts are thus based on decisions made during our childhoods, with the information and resources we had available at the time, that lead to the creation of a certain position, hopes and path in life.
 At the time, these seem to be an apparently reasonable solution for the child’s existential situation.

 Dr. Berne often repeated the saying, “People are born princes and princesses but then their parents turn them into frogs.”
 He held that if there are no pressures on a child to do otherwise, important decisions in life should not be made before adolescence; but the life script is a result of premature, forced decisions made under pressure long before they should be.

 As self-esteem, that much-repeated term, is founded in early childhood, as are our sense of our own and others’ worth, the idea is to become aware of the elements that make up the life script.
 The following are important parts of it: